Noura Kevorkian

-Noura Kevorkian is an award-winning Canadian documentary filmmaker (writer, director, editor, and cinematographer) best known for her 2022 film Batata, which was the recipient of a 2023 Peabody Award and was submitted for consideration to the 2024 Oscars in the Documentary Feature Category.
+Noura Kevorkian is a Canadian documentary filmmaker best known for her 2022 film Batata, which was the recipient of a 2023 Peabody Award and was submitted for consideration to the 2024 Oscars in the Documentary Feature Category.

 Early life and education

-Noura Kevorkian is a Canadian filmmaker of Lebanese, Armenian, and Syrian descent.
-Kevorkian was born in Aleppo, Syria and raised in Lebanon until her emigration to Canada in her teens.
+Noura Kevorkian was born in Aleppo, Syria and raised in Lebanon until her emigration to Canada in her teens.
 Kevorkian's upbringing has resulted in her being multi-lingual (Armenian, Arabic, English) and multi-cultural.

 Kevorkian's father, Barkev Kevorkian, was the son of refugees, born in the Karantina refugee camp outside Beirut, Lebanon.
 Born to parents who were survivors of the Armenian genocide (1915-1923), Barkev took an interest in engineering and science books.
-He became a successful machine maker with his own foundry in the Bekaa Valley and supplied machine parts to various factories in Beirut during the Lebanese Civil War (1975-1990).
+He became a machine maker with his own foundry in the Bekaa Valley and supplied machine parts to various factories in Beirut during the Lebanese Civil War (1975-1990).

-Kevorkian's childhood was infused with the stories of her family, her relatives, and the countless elders of Anjar.
-She has personal experience of war violence and trauma, having lived through the Lebanese Civil War.
-This inter-generational trauma has been well-established by medical/sociological research, and several critics have acknowledged how it has informed her sense of identity, cultural pride, humanitarianism, and documentary storytelling/filmmaking.
+Kevorkian lived through the Lebanese Civil War and several critics have acknowledged this has informed her sense of identity, cultural pride, humanitarianism, and documentary filmmaking.

-In her late teen years, Kevorkian went into self-exile and sought a new life in Canada as an immigrant to escape this violence.
-She graduated from the University of Toronto with a Bachelor of Commerce (B.Com.) in economics and finance, with minor studies in Middle East history and cinema studies.
-Kevorkian continued her filmmaking journey with training at the National Film Board of Canada (NFB), the Summer Institute of Film and Television (SIFT), the Canadian Film Centre, Directors Guild of Canada, and other industry courses, programs and education.
+Kevorkian graduated from the University of Toronto with a Bachelor of Commerce (B.Com.) in economics and finance, with minor studies in Middle East history and cinema studies.
+Kevorkian trained at the National Film Board of Canada (NFB) and the Summer Institute of Film and Television (SIFT).

 Career

-Noura Kevorkian produces many of her films under her company Saaren Films.
+Kevorkian produces many of her films under her company Saaren Films.

-Veils Uncovered (2002)

 Kevorkian's first short film, Veils Uncovered (2002), premiered at the International Documentary Film Festival in Amsterdam, Netherlands.
 Veils Uncovered interviews women from Damascus, Syria, about their relationship to sexuality and staying appealing to their husbands beneath their veils.
 She is credited with composing and singing two of the a cappella Arabic songs included in the film.
-Kevorkian has also contributed to a published written work.
-Following this short film, Kevorkian contributed a journal entry to a book of a similar subject entitled The Secret Life of Syrian Lingerie by Malu Halasa, and the contents of this entry include experiences had during her time in Syria when making the film.
+Following the short film, Kevorkian contributed a journal entry to a book entitled The Secret Life of Syrian Lingerie by Malu Halasa, including experiences she had during her time in Syria when making the film.
 The Kunsthal Museum in Rotterdam, Netherlands, has exhibited both Kevorkian's written content and her short film.